rickylin1/Ai-Chess-Engine/README.md

 <h1> NotSoDeepBlue </h1>
-Unspired by Deep Blue, the IBM supercomputer that revolutionized the chess industry by beating Garry Kasparov
+Inspired by Deep Blue, the IBM supercomputer that revolutionized the chess industry by beating Garry Kasparov

 Implemented minimax algorithm with the general idea of